ianyepan/ianyepan.github.io/_posts/2026-06-07-emacs-in-pop-culture.md

 _Emacs' eshell used to grep and kill Flynn's hacking program_

 P.S.
-Inspired by this movie scene, I created an Emacs color theme based on the color palette of Tron: Legacy.
+Inspired by this movie scene, I created an Emacs color theme based on the color palette of *Tron: Legacy*.
 Check it out at [https://github.com/ianyepan/tron-legacy-emacs-theme](https://github.com/ianyepan/tron-legacy-emacs-theme).
 My repo passed 200 GitHub stars not too long ago.
 I suppose I made quite a few people happy.

 ## 2014-2019 HBO, *Silicon Valley*

-Silicon Valley is one of my favorite shows (my all-time favorite is still Mr. Robot).
+*Silicon Valley* is one of my favorite shows (my all-time favorite is still Mr. Robot).
 It's a comedy series parodying tech-industry culture, and it packs a surprising amount of insight into the software engineer lifestyle, the dynamics of VC funding, and the underdog startup's fight